jwworth/javascript-equality/README.md

 # JavaScript Equality

 This application shows the JavaScript value-comparison operators `==` and `===` in action.
-It is written in React.js and inspired by the [JavaScript Equality Table](https://dorey.github.io/JavaScript-Equality-Table/).
+It is written in React.js and TypeScript and inspired by the [JavaScript Equality Table](https://dorey.github.io/JavaScript-Equality-Table/).

 To quote Douglas Crawford: